 We serve children who are able to function in a family setting with support and structure.
 (This includes children with family conflicts, truancy, defiant and runaway behaviors; victims of physical and/or sexual abuse; minor delinquency, those with educable and trainable disabilities and children who have emotional disturbances.)
 Mother and child placements are also available.

 What makes us special is our unique approach to the process from first thought to welcoming a child into your home.
 We understand the process can be confusing and overwhelming for anyone, so we pride ourselves in providing step-by-step guidance and support.
 We take a realistic approach to answering all of your questions and concerns.
 We believe the only way to make the right decision for you and your family is to make an informed decision.

 Training and Support

-Our comprehensive pre-service training prepares applicants to become successful and effective foster parents.
+Our comprehensive pre-service training prepares applicants to become successful and effective Resource Parents.
 Once approved you will participate in monthly training sessions that delve into the complexities of foster care.
 One of our unique approaches to this educational process is by introducing the "Think Trauma" curriculum that explores the many ways children are affected by their situations and how we can best respond to it.
 Ongoing support, education, and communication, bi-weekly in-home visits, help to arrange respite care, special assistance in cases of emergency, and social networking opportunities are among the many services foster parents can expect to receive from the Permanency Program.